Coding/AI Best Practices

 - Good code doesn’t need to be commented!

-- Use semantic namings for variables - think from a user perspective.
+- Use semantic namings for variables - think from the dev perspective.

 - For example: bot.run() instead of bot.run_bot()